kongmunist/mywebsite/pages/projects/chargerless.md

 Our target audience is primarily people in their mid-20s to late 40s — with friends and family members to care about and keep up with through day-to-day wellness.
 A lot of outreach will happen via word-of-mouth, gifts, being active on forums, and social media.
 Traditional web media will also play a big role for the slightly older end of our target audience.
 We think this will work well for two reasons.

 1. More data, more insights.
 Today's trackers can tell your sleep impacted your day, but not much more, which makes it hard to justify their annoyance.
-We want to do more than that, to expand the data sources that a user can analyze and self-improve upon, and deliver novel insights across the mind-body axis for a stickier user experience.
+We want to do more than that, to expand the data sources that a user can analyze and self-improve upon, and deliver novel insights across the mind-body axis for a higher value user experience.
-2. Modern wearables don't lean hard into the social spread factor because the modern wearable is a bad gift — it looks like a device, and needs daily maintenance.
-Chargerless can be gifted to your grandma or your kid or your dog because it works "for free" and has a minimal look, and we'll focus marketing on families and friend groups, which we believe is a great way to get people to care about their health, and is an angle in which Chargerless is outstanding.
+2. Chargerless is the first fitness and health for everyone.
+As a gift to your parents, grandparents, or kids, it is the only device which feels more like an object than a responsibility because it works "for free" and has a minimal look.
+We'll focus marketing on families and friend groups, which we believe is a great way to get people to care about their health, and is an angle in which Chargerless is outstanding.

 [//]: # (<hr>)

 [//]: # (# Why you?)